iotaledger/identity.rs/docs/DID Communications Research and Specification/i_did-introduction.md

-WIP

----
 ### did-introduction

-Describes how a go-between can introduce parties that it already knows, but that do not know each other.
+Describes how a go-between can introduce two parties that it already knows, but that do not know each other.

 #### Roles
 - <u>**Introducer**</u>: Agent who introduces multiple <u>introducee</u>s to each other
-- <u>**Introducee**</u>: Agents that are introduced to each other through the <u>introducer</u>
+- <u>**Introducee**</u>: Two agents that are introduced to each other through the <u>introducer</u>

-Note that we have two roles here, but multiple introducees.
+Note that we have two roles here, but three agents.

+The ´comment´ field can be used to provide a rationale for the introduction, however, that only matters for humans, not for e.g. IoT devices.
+A rationale for devices would need to be standardized.

+When one of the <u>introducee</u>s denies the proposal and the other accepts, then the accepting party will know about the other party having denied the request, since it will not be followed through.
+This is akin to somebody denying a social media friend request and might pose somewhat of a privacy risk.

 #### Messages